 “… high 1-bromopropane exposure may damage the liver or kidney, decrease your ability to resist infection, or impair your ability to get pregnant (or get someone pregnant)… Based on the findings in animals, the American Conference of Industrial Hygienists (ACGIH) has assigned 1-bromopropane a classification of ‘A3 – Confirmed animal carcinogen with unknown relevance to humans” and the Department of Health and Human Services (DHHS) has classified 1-bromopropane as “reasonably anticipated to be a human carcinogen’.”

-So the hazards of n-propyl bromide is well established and accepted by the scientific community, but the relevance of animal studies to humans is a debate that has pushed the final verdict of nPB from years to decades.
+So the hazards of 1-Bromopropane (n-Propyl Bromide, nPB) are well established and accepted by the scientific community, but the relevance of animal studies to humans is a debate that has pushed the final verdict of nPB from years to decades.

-There are cited examples in the industry where workers suffered major health effects when exposed to nPB.
-The following is a case reported to regional poison control centers in Pennsylvania (2007) by attending physicians who treated the affected workers, and later investigated by federal and state health agencies.
+There are cited examples in the industry where workers suffered major health effects when exposed to 1-Bromopropane.
+The following is a case reported to regional poison control centers in Pennsylvania (2007) by attending physicians who treated the affected worker and later investigated by federal and state health agencies.

 “In 2007, a male aged 50 years visited an emergency department in Pennsylvania with a history of confusion, dysarthria [unclear speech], dizziness, paresthesias [tingling], and ataxia [loss of full body control] for 24--48 hours.
 The patient had worked for 8 years at an electronics plant in Pennsylvania, where for 3 years 1-BP [nPB] had been used to clean circuit boards by vapor and immersion degreasing… One week after the patient went to the emergency department, the Occupational Safety and Health Administration (OSHA) evaluated his workplace and found a 1-BP concentration of 178 ppm by short-term area air sampling… His peripheral neuropathy and ataxia persisted 1 year after the initial visit.
 The patient also reported having trouble maintaining mental focus and stopped working at the electronic plant because of continuing medical problems.”